sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/60-FlightControllerSetup.md

     <img style='width:35em' src="skyline_mount_top.png"/>
 </figure>

 It is very important that the flight controller is perfectly aligned with your drone's frame.
-Any missalignments will mean that the sensors are getting incorrect (coupled axes) information about the acceleration.
+Any misalignments will mean that the sensors are getting incorrect (coupled axes) information about the acceleration.
 Make sure the edge of the flight controller is parallel with the edge of the frame.

 <figure>
     <figcaption>Skyline Bottom View</figcaption>